riccardomarotti/golemail/README.md

 with similar behaviour.

 For security reason, there will probably be the needing of a sort of configurable tag to mark email subjects, such as

     remind me to buy some apples - today at 6pm>>>

 ###Progress

 The project is still in its very early stage.

-Only the parser for scheduling has an implementation (only in Italian, sorry!), but I hope to release something in few weeks.
+A basic server is implemented, but I still don't use it.
+I plan to release the first usable version by week 43.

 ###Contacts
 If, for some reasons, you are interested in this project, or have some ideas to make it better, or whatever, please, drop me a line